-The UMD Korean Percussion Ensemble was formed in 2009 under the directorship of Sebastian Wang and is one of the first of its kind in the United States.
-The ensemble learns and performs Korean percussion music from the more traditional p'ungmul farmers' bands music and the more contemporary Samul Nori pieces, played on two drums and two gongs, that are currently very popular in Korea itself.
+The UMD Korean Percussion Ensemble was formed in 2009 under the direction of Sebastian Wang and is one of the first of its kind in the United States.
+The ensemble learns and performs Korean percussion music from traditional p'ungmul farmers' bands music and contemporary samulnori pieces.
+Samulnori is a modern incarnation of traditional Korean folk music that celebrates harvest time and provides a lively soundtrack to dancing.
+The ensemble is comprised of four types of percussion instruments — an hourglass drum, a barrel drum, a small gong and a large gong, each representing a natural element: rain, clouds, lightning and wind, respectively.